 If you’re looking for a lively area in the capital, Soho is one of the best places to stay in London.
 Situated in the middle of the West End, Soho is in a prime location for theatre, bars, restaurants, transport and great nightlife.
 There is a mix of shops and small streets with lots to do in the area.
 You will be surrounded by Leicester Square, Regent Street, Piccadilly Circus and Oxford Street, with Covent Garden close by.
 Soho is just a 15-minute walk from Trafalgar Square and is a popular area for tourists.
 Due to the buzz from the West End and bustling nightlife, Soho is often lively at night so it is not always quiet but is great if you want to party.

-Catch The Original Tour bus at stop 41 on Shaftesbury Avenue for the Orange Route or head to stop 17 on Whitcomb Street for the Yellow Route around the city.
+Catch The Original Tour bus at stop stop 6 on Coventry Street for the Yellow Route around the city.

 Best for: A quiet neighbourhood in London, great for families